Family: Zygophyllaceae (Creosote-Bush Family)

 U.S. Present: AZ, CA, MT, NM, NV, OR, TX, WA

-Distribution: Southern New Mexico, southeast Arizona, and west Texas.
+Distribution in Texas: Southern New Mexico, southeast Arizona, and west Texas.
 Populations have also been found in California, Montana, Nevada, Oregon, and Washington.

 Abbott, L.B., T.B.
 Bettmann, and T.M.
 Sterling.
 2008.
 Physiology and Recovery of African Rue (Peganum harmala) seedlings under water-deficient stress.
 Weed Science 56:52-57.